 And the Four Seasons hotel in St Fillans is the perfect base for your holiday, whether you want rest and relaxation or have something more energetic in mind.

-I was recently invited to spend a night at the hotel to celebrate St Andrews Day.
-And Mark accompanied me for what turned out to be a fabulously relaxing weekend.
+I was recently invited to spend a night at the hotel to celebrate St Andrews Day on what turned out to be a fabulously relaxing weekend.

-Read on to find out what we thought of the Four Seasons, and why the hotel has a connection with one of the biggest bands in the world.
+Read on to find out what I thought of the Four Seasons, and why the hotel has a connection with one of the biggest bands in the world.

 About the Four Seasons

 The Four Seasons is a small hotel in the town of St Fillans on the shores of Loch Earn.
 It offers comfortable accommodation and locally-sourced food, as well as stunning views over the Loch.

 The hotel is very dog friendly, and it’s ideally located for anyone who is keen to explore the local area.